JieyuWu/ToyotaMod/Hyundai-Kia-Genesis.md

 # Harness Guide

-Before purchasing for an unsupported vehicle, make sure you are purchasing the correct harness.
+Before purchasing a harness for an unsupported vehicle, make sure you are purchasing the correct type.
 ### It's important to look where the notches are on your plug side, and ensure they match correctly.

+You can find this connector plugged into your Lane-Keep camera which is located near your rear-view mirror.
+You may need to pull back some trim to expose the camera.
+Once you do, unplug the connector and compare it to the types below.
+If it doesn't match, we don't yet sell the correct harness type for your vehicle.

 ---
 ![Hyundai A](https://user-images.githubusercontent.com/37757984/82007923-4d67f580-9620-11ea-8e5f-8167e2051f02.png)